 Definition of Grace

-Grace is where God initiates and provides everything necessary for salvation, and He initiates and provides everything necessary to live as a functioning member of the Body of Christ.
-Your part is to believe and receive what God has already accomplished through Christ Jesus.
-You do this by following in faith the indwelling life of Jesus Christ.
+Grace is where God initiates and provides everything necessary for salvation, and where He initiates and provides everything necessary to live as a functioning member of the Body of Christ.
+Your part is to believe and receive what God has already accomplished through Jesus Christ.

-The Old Testament and the 4 Gospels teach the Mosaic Law that was given only to Israel.
-After Jesus fulfilled the Law by living under it without sin, He was uniquely qualified to be the Lamb without "spot or blemish."
+The Old Testament and the 4 Gospels teach the Mosaic Law that was given to Israel; Jesus lived under this Law and taught the Law.
+After He fulfilled the Law by living a sinless life under it, Jesus was uniquely qualified to be the Lamb without "spot or blemish."
 By His Cross, Jesus defeated sin; by His resurrection, Jesus conquered death.
 The Law was always intended to be a temporary measure for the Jews until Christ came.
-After Christ fulfilled the Law, it was no longer needed because it was based on human works.
-Under grace, righteousness and righteous living come from Jesus Christ living in you, not by your own human efforts.
-As a member of His Body, Jesus lives out His life in you and does His good works through you.
+After Christ fulfilled the Law, it was no longer needed because it was based on human performance.
+Under grace, righteousness and righteous living come from Christ living in you, not by your own human efforts.
+As a member of His Body, Christ lives out His life in you and does His good works through you.

 New Covenant Grace

 Grace is based on what God has done through the finished work of Jesus Christ, not on anything you do.

 In grace, God comes to live in your born again heart.
 The Bible speaks of this indwelling life as "the Holy Spirit" in you (1 Corinthians 6:19) or "Christ in you" (Colossians 1:27, Galatians 2:20); they both mean the same thing.

 Grace is lived out by faith; it is lived out by following what Christ in you is doing.
 Christ lives out His righteous life through you; you follow what He is doing by being His hands, feet and voice in the world today.